iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Connectivity

-Wider eSIM-only adoption is another feature (if you can call it that) which didn’t arrive in the iPhone 16.
-This year, however, the situation could change — though there hasn’t been any rumors about that, exactly.
+Wider eSIM-only adoption is another feature (if you can call it that) that didn’t arrive in the iPhone 16.
+This year, however, the situation could change — though there haven’t been any rumors about that, exactly.

 While Apple-designed modems aren’t expected in “regular” iPhones until 2026, Wi-Fi chips might make it this year.
 According to analyst Ming-Chi Kuo, the company wants to use in-house solutions for all possible parts.